 Coraline was adapted as a musical by Stephin Merritt in 2009.
 Other works for younger readers include The Day I Swapped My Dad for Two Goldfish (illustrated by longtime collaborator Dave McKean); The Wolves in the Walls (made into an opera by the Scottish National Theatre); Odd and the Frost Giants (written for 2009's World Book Day, illustrated by Brett Helquist); The Dangerous Alphabet (illustrated by Gris Grimly); and Fortunately the Milk, another bestseller.

 Gaiman has appeared as himself on The Simpsons and an episode of Arthur, and has written for the hit television series Babylon 5.
 He has also penned screenplays for the original BBC TV series of Neverwhere; Dave McKean's first feature film, Mirrormask, for the Jim Henson Company; and co-wrote (with Roger Avary) the script to Robert Zemeckis's Beowulf.
-Other of Gaiman's work has been adapted for film, television, and radio, including Stardust (starring Robert DeNiro and Michelle Pfeiffer); Coraline (an Academy Award nominee and the BAFTA winner for Best Animated Film); Sandman (currently in development as a major motion picture); and American Gods (a forthcoming television series).
+Other of Gaiman's work has been adapted for film, television, and radio, including Stardust (starring Robert DeNiro and Michelle Pfeiffer); Coraline (an Academy Award nominee and the BAFTA winner for Best Animated Film); Sandman (currently in development as a major motion picture); and American Gods (April 2017 on Starz).
 American Gods, was also the first selection of the One Book, One Twitter book club.
 His book Hansel and Gretel illustrated by Lorenzo Mattotti was a Kirkus Best Book of 2014.
 In 2015 he published the New York Times bestselling collection of short stories titled Trigger Warning: Short Fictions and Disturbances, as well as a fairy-tale illustrated by UK Children's Laureate Chris Riddell titled The Sleeper & the Spindle.
 In 2016 he released a collection of nonfiction titled The View from the Cheap Seats and a new edition of Neverwhere illustrated by Chris Riddell.
 His most recent book is Norse Mythology (February 2017/WW Norton).
 He also has a new picture book titled Cinnamon (HarperCollins, May 2017) in the works.
 American Gods, was the first selection of the One Book, One Twitter book club, and in April 2017 it premiered to rave reviews as a television seris on Starz.

 A self-described "feral child who was raised in libraries," Gaiman credits librarians with fostering a life-long love of reading.
 He is a passionate advocate for books and libraries, and a supporter and former board member of the Comic Book Legal Defense Fund.
 His many readers and fans love him.
 His blog has more than a million regular readers, and over two million people follow him on Twitter.
 Born in England, Gaiman lives in the United States and teaches at Bard College.
 He is married to artist/musician Amanda Palmer, with whom he sometimes performs.